-- “TravelWriting2.com helps traditional and new media travel writers be more successful by sharing stories and advice from freelancers, bloggers, and editors.”
+- “TravelWriting2.com helps all types of travel writers be more successful by sharing stories and advice from freelancers, bloggers, and editors.”

-- “The Insider Gear Deals e-mail newsletter from Practical Travel Gear helps subscribers spend less on luggage, apparel, and gadgets.
-It’s a one-page overview of deep discounts, coupon codes, and limited-time sales on travel and outdoor gear from retailers such as REI, Backcountry, Moosejaw, and eBags, with direct links.
+- “The Insider Gear Deals e-mail newsletter helps subscribers spend less on luggage, apparel, and gadgets.
+It’s a one-page overview of deep discounts, coupon codes, and limited-time sales on travel and outdoor gear.
 This eliminates the need for them to hunt around online or subscribe to dozens of other e-mail newsletters to find the best sales.”

 If you can easily do a description like this, you’re probably on to something.
 You’re writing to serve the readers’ needs, not just to hear yourself talk.
 If you get validation that it’s working, forge on.